habi/zmk-tooth-cohort-method-manuscript/manuscript.md

 Every single projection was exposed for 950 ms and 3 projections were averaged to greatly reduce image noise.
 This resulted in a scan time of approximately 40 minutes per stack and between 2 hours and 40 minutes to 3 hours and 15 minutes per sample.
 In total, we thus scanned for approximately 13 days.
-On average, we recorded 7.88 GB of raw data for each tooth, totalling 819 GB for all 104 teeth.
+On average, we recorded 7.88 GB of raw data for each tooth, totaling 819 GB for all 104 teeth.
 The obtained projection images were subsequently reconstructed into a 3D stack of axial PNG images spanning the whole length of each tooth with NRecon (Version 1.7.4.6, Bruker microCT, Kontich Belgium) using a ring artifact correction of 14.
 The whole process resulted in datasets with an isometric voxel size of 10.0 µm.
 The teeth were all slightly different in height and on average we had about 2700 reconstructions per teeth and a total of approximately 280000 files for all teeth.
-The reconstructed PNG slices per tooth are on average 3.13 GB in size, totalling approximately 326 GB for all 104 teeth.
+The reconstructed PNG slices per tooth are on average 3.13 GB in size, totaling approximately 326 GB for all 104 teeth.

 ### Image processing